Privacy & Civil Liberties Engineering

 In 2012, we created the Palantir Council of Advisors on Privacy and Civil Liberties (PCAP), a group of independent experts in privacy law, policy, and ethics who help us understand and address the complex issues we encounter in the course of our work.
-In 2014 we expanded the PCAP include a group of international advisers to help us navigate the European and broader International data privacy landscapes.
+In 2014 we expanded the PCAP to include additional international advisors to help us navigate the European and broader International data privacy landscapes.

-The Palantir PCL team meets with the US and International PCAP groups regularly for discussion and exchange, including on such topics as:
+The Palantir PCL team meets with the PCAP regularly for discussion and exchange, including on such topics as:

-In addition to our regular meetings, the PCL team often consults members of the PCAPs on an ad hoc basis to consider issues as they arise.
+In addition to our regular meetings, the PCL team often consults members of the PCAP on an ad hoc basis to consider issues as they arise.

-Bryan Cunningham – The founder of Cunningham Levy LLP, Bryan is a privacy, cybersecurity, and data protection lawyer and long-time senior counsel to Palantir.
-Bryan serves as the Executive Director of the PCAP.
+Bryan Cunningham – Bryan is Executive Director of the University of California, Irvine Cybersecurity Policy & Research Institute and has practiced privacy, cybersecurity, and data protection law for nearly two decades.
+Bryan is a long-time senior counsel to Palantir and serves as the Executive Director of the PCAP.